danyliukdmytro/dmytro/README.md

-Thiszip file for vsmartcard project with build  success.
+This zip file for vsmartcard project with build  success.